Timeline of violent incidents at the United States Capitol: January 6, 2021

-When President Donald Trump was defeated in the 2020 United States presidential election, he refused to accept his loss.
+When President Donald Trump was defeated in the 2020 United States presidential election, he refused to concede his loss but said he would leave the White House.
 He asserted that the results were fraudulent, filed many unsuccessful lawsuits in the swing states, and appealed to state and local election officials to help him claim victory.
 All of these efforts were unsuccessful.
 Trump then focused on the Electoral College vote count scheduled for January 6.
 For weeks, he encouraged his followers to come to Washington and rally to "Stop the Steal" on that date.
 During and after Trump's rally, thousands of his supporters breached police lines, battling intensely with police officers, and about 800 of them broke into the Capitol.
-The rioters briefly occupied the chambers of both houses of Congress.
+The rioters briefly occupied the chambers of both houses of Congress, and broke into several congressional offices.
 Open death threats were made against Vice President Mike Pence and Speaker of the House Nancy Pelosi.
 Rioting took place for over three hours.

-Many participants in the January 6 insurrection were arrested in the days and months that followed, which saw the largest criminal investigation in U.S. history.
+Many participants in the January 6 attack were arrested in the days and months that followed, which saw the largest criminal investigation in U.S. history.
+According to a New York Times report in May 2023, "While many people have called the events of Jan.
+6 an 'insurrection,' the Justice Department has not charged any rioters with that crime."
 The FBI classified the attack as domestic terrorism.
-Some of the defendants had previously expressed support for fringe views or right-wing extremist groups, such as the Proud Boys, Oath Keepers, and Three Percenters.
+Some of the participants in the attack were members of, or had previously expressed support for, fringe views or right-wing extremist groups, including the Proud Boys, Oath Keepers, and Three Percenters.
 The U.S. Attorney in the District of Columbia said that "The investigation and prosecution of the Capitol Attack will likely be one of the largest in American history, both in terms of the number of defendants prosecuted and the nature and volume of the evidence".